Copyright TeamGolfwell, 2024

 I enjoyed reading “The Ultimate Guide to Styling Yourself (Learn how to wear your best colours, dress for your body shape, create a capsule wardrobe and shop like an expert)” by Adeline Chenney and found it to be an excellent and a very comprehensive guide which teaches you in detail how to wear your best colours, dress for your body shape, create a capsule wardrobe, shop like an expert and much more.

-whyimage is very important and also helps you determine your personal style, including most any style you want to have such as a dramatic style, romantic style, casual, sporty, even rebellious and bohemian styles and more.
+The guide is very well done and will show you exactlywhyimage is very important and also helps you determine your personal style, including most any style you want to have such as a dramatic style, romantic style, casual, sporty, even rebellious and bohemian styles and more.

 It guides you on how to choose your clothing to suit your body shape, whether it be an H shape to petite to O shape to X shape, figure 8, etc.

-and colours such as light and warm colours, autumn and spring colours as well as most every concept of colour you can think of.
+It discusses trendsetting, and colours such as light and warm colours, autumn and spring colours as well as most every concept of colour you can think of.

-, jewelry, sunglasses and how to choose what it right for your unique self.
+The book contains the author’s expert advice on scarves, shoes, belts, handbags, jewelry, sunglasses and how to choose what it right for your unique self.

 The book also gives you advice on shopping and helps you determine what kind of shopper you are, determining your mission in shopping and much more.
 It’s great in detail and very comprehensive on shopping.